supfool-0/baltimore_restaurant_map/README.md

 ## Baltimore Restaurant Map

-This project maps all restaurant locations in Baltimore and allows the user the capability to search restaurants by neighboorhood.
+This project maps all restaurant locations in Baltimore and allows the user the capability to search restaurants by neighborhood.
 Restaurant address locations are obtained from the [Baltimore Open Data API](https://data.baltimorecity.gov/Culture-Arts/Restaurants/k5ry-ef3g).
 These addresses are geocoded with [MapQuest Developer's Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/)to latitude and longitude coordinates from their physical address, then mapped out using [Mapbox](https://www.mapbox.com/).
 This dataset has roughy 1,000 data points.

 ## API and Data Sample